open-goal/open-goal.github.io/README.md

-# OpenGOAL Documentation
+# OpenGOAL Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website (https://opengoal.dev) is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation